by Andrea M. Darcy

 With such heavy credentials, you can’t stop FOMO overnight.
 But use the below tactics to start the shift from constantly worrying you are missing out, to being happy in the here and now.

 [Had it with being a slave to FOMO, and need help now?
-Book an affordable Skype therapist today, be talking as soon as tomorrow.]
+Book an affordable online therapist today, be talking as soon as tomorrow.]

 1. Work on your self identity.